vader1359/todo-starter/README.md

 - [ ] User can add a new item by clicking on "Add an item..." and can click Cancel if desired - Delay
 - [x] User can drag to re-order items in a list and the list saves automatically
 - [x] User can drag an item from one list to another and --- both lists save automatically
+    - [ ] Need to check and only submit the form changed

 **Optional User Stories:**